Tax Last Fact-Checked: 28 April 2026 · 8 min read

 Does the 8-year rule apply to shares?

-No. Individual company shares are taxed under CGT (33%), which has no deemed disposal rule.
-The 8-year rule applies specifically to investment funds — including most UCITS ETFs — classified as "investment undertakings" under Irish tax law.
+No. Individual company shares are taxed under Capital Gains Tax (CGT) at 33%, with a €1,270 annual exemption and full loss relief.
+CGT has no deemed disposal rule — you only pay when you actually sell.
+The 8-year rule applies specifically to investment funds (including most UCITS ETFs) classified as "investment undertakings" under Irish tax law.

 What if I move abroad before the 8-year anniversary?